Someone whip out a box of Kleenex, a pot of petroleum jelly and the violins already! I’ve had a freakin’ nightmare.

 I played Devil’s advocate and informed all three plumbers about the varying advice I had received.
 The two plumbers’ that recommended installing the Potterton both said the Worcester Bosch is probably too high grade for a BTL property, and I’d only be paying over the odds to resolve my problem, therefore the Potterton was still a reliable choice.

 After umm’ing and arghh’ing, annoying other people for advice and Googling around for enlightenment, I opted to go balls-deep by getting the Worcester combi.
-My primary reason was simple: I want an easy landlord life and a good way of achieving that goal is by focusing on durability.
-I wanted a product that is most likely to give me the least amount of hassle.
-Here’s a more in-depth post on my tips on decorating/renovation a BTL property.
+My primary reason was simple: I want an easy landlord life and a good way of achieving that goal is by using good quality products that won’t just shut up shop after a year or two.
+I want products that are most likely to give me the least amount of hassle.

 After a bit of haggling and whittling down a few quotes, I ended up with a £2,450 bill, all in.
-That was for all parts and labour, which included the removal of the old redundant water tank (which combi boilers don’t require) and a power flush.
+That was for parts and labour, which included the removal of the old redundant water tank (which combi boilers don’t require) and a power flush.
 I don’t even know what a power flush is, sounds like the machine equivalent of a colonoscopy.
 Am I right?
 Well, whatever.
-Something definitely got flushed the crap out of and I paid for it.
+Something definitely got flushed and I paid for it.

 I’m sure every Tom, Dick and Harry will have an opinion on the choice I made.
 I’m sure many of you in “the know” will say I made the wrong choice with the Worcester Bosch.
 But I’m guessing that would have happened any which way.
 Life.